Interdisciplinary Studies (IDIS)

 Design and implement a distance running training plan; learn the importance of wellness as related to health, nutrition, goal setting and resilience.

-Attributes: Physical Activity, LE-I1 Integration, Field Trip(s) Required
+Attributes: LE-I1 Integration, Field Trip(s) Required

 Lecture/Discussion Hours: 1